ember-intl/ember-intl/README.md

 > `date value is not finite in DateTimeFormat.format()`

-Browser vendors implement datetime parsing differently.
+Browser vendors implement date/time parsing differently.
 For example, the following will parse correctly in Chrome but fail in Firefox: `new Intl.DateTimeFormat().format('2015-04-21 20:47:31 GMT');`

 The solution is the ensure that the value you are passing in is in a format which is valid for the `Date` constructor.
 This library currently does not try and normalize date strings outside of what the browser already implements.